SoftUni-Internal/interactive-content/EN/04-For-Loop/02-For-Loop.md

 [video src="https://videos.softuni.org/hls/Java/Java-Programming-Basics/04-for-loops/EN/interactive-programming-basics-with-java-for-loops-14-for-loop-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In programming we often need to repeat a block of commands multiple times.
+In programming, we often need to repeat a block of commands multiple times.

-In order to do that constructions called **loops** are used.
+To do that constructions called **loops** are used.

 Let us examine an example of a **for-loop** that passes through the numbers from 1 to 10 and prints them:
 ```java live